rlrangel/DEMLab/README.md

 ## Acknowledgement

-The initial version (1.0) of the program was developed under the context of the [MATHEGRAM project][mathegram_website], a Marie Sklodowska-Curie Innovative Training Network of the European Union’s Horizon 2020 Programme H2020 under REA grant agreement No. 813202.
+The program was initially developed under the context of the [MATHEGRAM project][mathegram_website], a Marie Sklodowska-Curie Innovative Training Network of the European Union’s Horizon 2020 Programme H2020 under REA grant agreement No. 813202.

 <p float="left">